Werewolves of Ossory

 The legendary werewolves of Ossory, a kingdom of early medieval Ireland, are the subject of a number of accounts in medieval Irish, English and Norse works.
 The werewolves were said to have been the descendants of a legendary figure named Laignech Fáelad whose line gave rise to the kings of Ossory.
-The legends may have derived from the activities of warriors in ancient Ireland who were the subject of frequent literary comparisons to wolves, and who may have adopted lupine hairstyles or worn wolf-skins while they "went wolfing" and carried out raids.
+The legends may have derived from the activities of warriors in ancient Ireland who were the subject of frequent literary comparisons to wolves, and who may have adopted lupine hairstyles or worn wolfskins while they "went wolfing" and carried out raids.

 Background

 Wolves, though now extinct in Ireland, were once numerous; the Irish were said to be plagued by the animals and bred a special type of dog, the Irish Wolfhound, to hunt them.
 As late as 1650, the town of Coleraine was said to have been attacked by a pack of hungry wolves.
 The wolf had a long-standing place in Irish culture, and Irish literature throughout the medieval period associated warriors with wolves.
 They invoked a combination of ferocity, frenzied behaviour, unpredictable and savage animal behaviour, sexual potency and martial prowess.

 In the Irish literary mind, wolves were particularly closely linked with the practices of the fianna, warrior bands of landless young men who lived for much of their time in the wilderness and were thought of as living in close proximity to supernatural forces.
-Warriors were often depicted with canine attributes and shared a common motif of a wild, dishevelled or naked appearance.
-They were frequently portrayed as wolves, hunting both animals and humans, and may have worn wolf-skins or a lupine hairstyle as part of a ritual transformation.
+Warriors were often depicted with canine attributes and shared a common motif of a wild, disheveled or naked appearance.
+They were frequently portrayed as wolves, hunting both animals and humans, and may have worn wolfskins or a lupine hairstyle as part of a ritual transformation.
 The wolf-warriors or luchthonn (literally "wolf-skins") were said to "go wolfing" when they carried out raids.
 Such associations may have given rise to Irish legends of werewolves.